 STEP 3: SCHEDULE MEETING WITH RESIDENCE LIFE STAFF

-If the conflict continues to be an issue, address the situation again with your RA or CA. They will schedule a meeting with the Resident Director/Coordinator who will convene with the Housing Office to decide what further steps to take.
+If the conflict continues to be an issue, address the situation again with your RA, CA, or RD.
+They will schedule a meeting with the Resident Director/Coordinator who will convene with the Housing Office to decide what further steps to take.

 Should a room change become necessary, refer to the Room Change Process.